tlepple/demo-edge2ai-training/README.md

 *  The following commands are only used when starting or stopping services.
 All services are running upon completion of initial setup...

 ---
-### Start / Stop Cloudera Cluster Services running in Cloudera Manager with these commands:
+### Start / Stop services running in Cloudera Manager with these commands:

 ```
 # Start all services: